Sam Menegola: AFL career

 In 2017 Menegola had cemented his place in the midfield along with Patrick Dangerfield and Joel Selwood.

 Menegola was selected in the 2020 All Australian 40 man squad but did not make the final team.
 In the same year he played for Geelong in the Grand Final.

+He was delisted at the end of the 2023 afl season.

 Statistics

 Updated to the end of the 2022 season.